 They are produced with an enormous variety of different themes and palettes, and the good ones cost as much as an entire Razer keyboard.
-In order to have them, you have to wait even 12 months from the payment.
+To have them, you have to wait even 12 months from the payment.

 The reason is in the production process, which is very peculiar.
 (If you want to know more about this, search for double-shot ABS keycaps).

-Here a picture of a set inspired by the Apollo missions for example:
+Here is a picture of a set inspired by the Apollo missions for example:

 At last, the sound

-So what improves or change the sound of these keebs?
+So what improves or changes the sound of these keebs?

 Everything.
 From the material and the enclosing system of the case to the quality of the keycaps and the switch type, all this influence in some way the typing sound.

-Generally, the unaware people that slightly know mechanical keyboards thinks that the switch is responsible for its sound, but there is so much more in that.
+Generally, the unaware people that slightly know mechanical keyboards think that the switch is responsible for its sound, but there is so much more in that.

 But what are the problems with the sound of commercial keyboards?